Vietnam.vn - Nền tảng quảng bá Việt Nam

 The village of Oymyakon in eastern Siberia is known as the coldest inhabited place on Earth.

-Where is the coldest inhabited place?
+Where is the coldest place inhabited?

 What is the lowest temperature in the Northern Hemisphere?

-In the heart of the Arctic Circle, amid the Greenland ice sheet, the Klinck weather station recorded the lowest temperature ever recorded in the northern hemisphere on December 22, 1993, dropping to -69.6 degrees Celsius.
+In the heart of the Arctic Circle, amidst the Greenland ice sheet, the Klinck weather station recorded the lowest temperature ever recorded in the northern hemisphere on December 22, 1993, dropping to -69.6 degrees Celsius.

 Among the coldest cities in the world, Yakutsk in Russia is the coldest.